Family Planning Counseling Corners Expand in Jharkhand, India, to Help Clients Choose a Method

 Discovering my own biases

-“In December 2020, TCIHC virtually coached me on the goal and objective of orienting all UPHC staff though a WSO.
 The coaching I received was in fact a behavior change intervention aimed at reducing my own bias.
 Unsurprisingly, I discovered that social norms were driving my biases.
 The most pervasive social norm was the significance of sexual abstinence before marriage.
 And, therefore, my attitude and belief was that contraceptives were meant for married couples only.
 I recognized that my attitude towards the provision of contraceptives is shaped primarily by client’s age, parity and marital status.
 I realized youth must pass through many barriers to access SRH.
 Provider bias is one of the gates.
 TCIHC provided orientation material based on RKSK guidelines.
 I received ‘how-to-guidance’ on conducting a values clarification exercise through a whole site orientation for all staff.

 After equipping myself, in January 2021, I conducted WSO sessions for my entire UPHC staff at the facility irrespective of cadre and technical skills, which included staff nurse, lab technician, pharmacist, Auxiliary Nurse Midwives (ANM), Accredited Social Health Activists (ASHA), support staff etc. With support from TCIHC, I attended a youth-led City Consultation Workshop (CCW) in Aligarh organized by RKSK.
 Here I had heard adolescents and youth candidly share their opinions and desires on SRH issues.
 I was a bit shocked but I immediately realized the necessity of SRH care for unmarried adolescents and youth.
 TCIHC initiatives – the AYSRH CCW and WSO – both changed my mindset about the importance of providing SRH information and services to adolescents and youth.”